jopemarthd/Discord-CFtools-Leaderboard-bot/README.md

     - User-Agent is your Application ID for your CFTools APP
     - Client-ID is your Client ID for your CFTools APP
     - Service-Token is your Token that you use to access the information for that specific server, to get this token you have to send a request to                                     https://cfapi.de/v1/servicetokens to get it (it never changes so you only need to do it once).
+    - title will change the title of the message on the bot
+    - Logo it will change the Source url to the logo on the message
+    - Url changes the Hyperlink on the message to send the user

 - Get and install [Node.js](https://nodejs.org/en/download/)